lab1092/blender-manual_ja/manual/render/camera/perspective.rst

 In Isometric renders,
 you want your depth lines and your horizontal lines to be at 30 degrees off horizontal, and your vertical lines to be, well, vertical.
-Some [http://en.wikipedia. org/wiki/Isometric_projection complicated vector calculus in Wikipedia] gives us a convenient shortcut.
+Some `complicated vector calculus in Wikipedia <http://en.wikipedia.org/wiki/Isometric_projection>`__ gives us a convenient shortcut.
 To get Isometric Renders: